CancerDataAggregator/cda-service-python-client/docs/QueryApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Returns all column names
+        # Returns all column names and definitions for schema
         api_response = api_instance.columns(version)
         pprint(api_response)
     except cda_client.ApiException as e: